Careers360 Logo

 A well-structured CUET 2026 study plan is essential for staying organised, covering the syllabus on time, and ensuring you have enough room for revision.
 With a CUET 2026 preparation study plan, you can allocate specific hours for each subject, set goals, and track your progress regularly.

 • Divide the Syllabus: I feel it is going to be better if we break the CUET 2026 syllabus into chunks and mention which topic is to be covered and when.
-By doing so one topic at a time, we could give our undivided attention and have better retention of the things.
+By doing so, one topic at a time, we could give our undivided attention and have better retention of the things.

 • Balance All Parts: You should spend the right amount of time on every section of the test, and leave some extra time for complicated topics.
-It is better to balance time spent on all of these sections to ensure you are fully prepared for every part of the CUET exam.
+It is better to balance the time spent on all of these sections to ensure you are fully prepared for every part of the CUET exam.

 Effective Study Strategies for CUET 2026 Preparation

 One of the efficient methods of preparation is to implement effective study strategies.
 This helps make preparation easier, in a sense, and in a more productive manner.
-Here are some tried-and-true strategies that can help you retain information better and make your study sessions more effective:.
+Here are some tried-and-true strategies that can help you retain information better and make your study sessions more effective.

 1. Focus on High-Weightage Topics